hsnlab/escape/escape/doc/source/index.rst

 The Controller Adaptation layer also has a REST-API for mostly debugging purposes and define a direct interface to the Global topology view (DoV) for external components.

-The CfOr API realizes the interface for UNIFY's service elasticity feature.
+All the REST function paths should contain the prefix value which is ``escape`` by default and can be changed in the APIs' configuration.

-All the REST function path should contain the prefix value which is ``escape`` by default and can be changed in the APIs' configuration.
+The differentiation of the APIs bases on the URL prefixes.
+The layer configuration name must be given in the URL.
+The listening port is ``8888`` by default.

 .. note::

-    The required format of the REST calls is the following: `http://<ip>:<port>/<prefix>/<operation>`
+    The required format of the REST calls is the following: `http://<ip>:<port>/<prefix>/<layer>/<operation>`

 Common API functions